nwshane/nwshane.github.io/src/pages/blog/2017-09-19-gatsby-webpack-d3-bug/index.md

 Of the properties specified by webpack v1, `main` is the only one that appears in d3-request’s package.json; thus, webpack v1 was loading the `main` build (for node).
 However, d3-request's package.json also has a `module` property, which webpack v3 includes before `main`, meaning that webpack v3 was loading the `module` build.

 Webpack v3’s docs for [`resolve.mainFields`](https://webpack.js.org/configuration/resolve/#resolve-mainfields) also include a link to webpack’s [`target`](https://webpack.js.org/concepts/targets/) configuration, which is what makes webpack choose the environment to emulate when building its bundle.
-By [hooking into Gatsby’s webpack config](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/add-custom-webpack-config.md) and logging it to the console, we were able to see that `target` was set to `'web'`, which explained why node modules were breaking.
+By [hooking into Gatsby’s webpack config](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/add-custom-webpack-config.md) and logging it to the console, we were able to see that `target` was set to `'web'`, which explained why fs and child_process could not be imported.

 ## Summary